Atheos/Atheos/notes.md

  * Amplify could be used to replace any promise requests used in Modal.js

 Backend:
- * In components/update/class.update.php @ line 32/33, there is a reference to the update server pointing towards Kurim's server.
-Eventually I'll need to set up a backend for it.
  * I've created the backend and updated all references to it.
 I think I should find a better palce to host the JSON files as I don't want people pinging my server that often.
  * Seems promising: https://jsonbin.io/pricing
  *